Helping to illuminate biblical context and background

-We welcome one of America's best loved and knowledgeable biblical gardener; Shirley Pinchiv Sidell.
-Shirley has an extensive background in biblical plants and gardening and serves our society as one of its board of Professional advisors.
+We introduce you to of America's best loved and knowledgeable biblical gardener; Shirley Pinchiv Sidell.
+Shirley has an extensive background in gardening biblical plants on the West Coast and serves our society as one of its board of Professional Advisors.

 Shirley has graciously consented to make her years of expertise and learning available to you.
 If you have ANY questions regarding biblical flora or gardening you can now "ASK SHIRLEY".

 So "fire away" - "ASK SHIRLEY"any of your questions.
-Her responses will be made available on the network for all to enjoy and consult.
+Her responses will be made available on the network for all to enjoy.
 A master file of Q's and A's will be made available as we build up a body of information.